 - The support team’s replies were taking longer and longer, with some people waiting over a year for warranty claims to be approved.

-- Concerns about the financial news of Buddy Technologies, the new owners of LIFX.
+- Concerns about the financial news of Buddy Technologies, the new LIFX product owners.

 Some of these issues were related to the pandemic of course (supply chain issues definitely impacted stock levels, and staffing levels were reduced too).
 But there seemed to be a concerning trend with LIFX nonetheless.